-There are many ways to help keep your pets safe in the event of a fire.
-Here a few to get you started:
+There are many ways to evacuate your pet(s) and keep them safe in the case of a fire: